GiottoVerducci/rulebook2024/content.md

 ![](bin/media/image36.png)

-> **ADVANCED RULES**\
+> **PUT INTO PLAY**\
 > \
-> Note that allies brought into play by other means are able to act on
-> the same turn.
-If recruiting the ally requires a Discipline and the
+> If recruiting the ally requires a Discipline and the ally is put into play by some means other than recruiting, use the basic version of the ally.
-> ally is put into play by some means other than recruiting, use the
+> Note that allies brought into play by other means are able to act on the same turn.
-> basic version of the ally.